hikari-py/hikari/docs/guide/program/setup.md

 ## Defining the Bot

 To create a Discord gateway bot, we need to create a `hikari`.`GatewayBot` instance.
-This bot takes our [OAuth2 Token](../oauth2.md#bot) from earlier and identifies itself with Discord as a gateway bot.
+This bot takes our [Application Token](../application.md#bot) from earlier and identifies itself with Discord as a gateway bot.

 There are extra parameters that this bot takes, but these will be discussed later.